sukriti-kuila/BankingManagementSystem/README.md

 ## Setup

 1. Ensure that the Oracle JDBC driver is available in the project's classpath.
-2. Update the database connection URL, user ID, and password in the program (`app.java`) to match your Oracle database configuration.
+2. Update the database connection URL, user ID, and password in the program (`Myjdbcproj.java`) to match your Oracle database configuration.

 ## Features